Parallel Painting

 How Long Does Cabinet Refinishing Take?

-Approximately 2 weeks from start to finish.
-Here is a detailed breakdown of every phase — and what your kitchen looks like during each one.
+Most cabinet refinishing projects take about two weeks from start to finish.
+Here is how the 8-step process is grouped into phases — and what your kitchen looks like during each one.

 CSLB #1015608 53+ 5-Star Reviews 5-Year Warranty

-A typical cabinet refinishing project with Parallel Painting takes approximately two weeks from the day we arrive to the day you have a fully finished, reinstalled kitchen.
-The process is divided into three distinct phases, each designed to deliver factory-quality results without unnecessary disruption to your daily life.
+A typical cabinet refinishing project with Parallel Painting takes about two weeks from the day we arrive to the day you have a fully finished, reinstalled kitchen.
+The canonical 8-step cabinet process is grouped into three phases here, each designed to deliver factory-quality results without unnecessary disruption to your daily life.

 1